-§4005(a)(10)(l)(i)(VII), §4005(a)(10)(l)(i)(VII)
+§4005(a)(10)(I)(i)(VII), §4005(a)(10)(I)(i)(VII)

-The transition to the voter center model is a change for Santa Cruz County voters and will require funding for the multiple facets of the Voter Education and Outreach Plan through the 2022 election cycle.
-The County Clerk/Elections department has received a grant from the California Secretary of State in the amount of \$72,000 to assist with Voter Outreach and Education.
+Although Santa Cruz County voters have been using the vote center like model over the past several elections and have started to be acculturated to this model of voting, the transition to the full vote center model is a change for Santa Cruz County voters and will require additional funding for Voter Education and Outreach Plan through the 2022 election cycle.
+In addition to some savings in several areas of the overall department budget (such as staffing, facility rentals, and stipends) the County Clerk/Elections department has received a grant from the California Secretary of State in the amount of \$72,000 specifically earmarked for Voter Outreach and Education which will be used to create videos, radio ads, flyers, etc.